PKU-ML/nlb/README.md

 ## Acknowledgement

-This repo is based upon the following repos.
+This repo is based upon the following repository:

 * [solo-learn](https://github.com/vturrisi/solo-learn)